Death Capital in the Public Service

 What are the conditions to be met to be entitled to a death benefit?

-• The agent is probationary official or staff member whose working hours are less than 28 hours per week or contractor
+• The officer who died probationary official or staff member whose working hours are less than 28 hours per week or contractor

 • And the death occurs while the agent is active.

-Whether the public official is a full or contract official, his relatives can also benefit from a additional death capital from theIrcantec: titleContent if the following conditions are met:
+Whether the public official is a regular or contract official, his relatives can also benefit from a additional death capital from theIrcantec: titleContent if the following conditions are met:

-• The officer died before he was entitled to a full pension
+• The staff member died before being entitled to a full pension

 • He has served at least a year.